valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * unplannedInputs (any EconomicEvent.inputOf that doesn't fulfill a Commitment)
    * unplannedOutputs (any EconomicEvent.outputOf that doesn't fulfill a Commitment)
    * involvedAgents (any .provider or .receivers or .inScopeOf on Commitments or EconomicEvents or Intents, and self.inScopeOf)
+   * workingAgents (any EconomicEvent.provider on an input EconomicEvent with action equal to work)
    * nextProcesses (Processes where .inputOf references the same .resourceInventoriedAs as self.outputOf references)
    * previousProcesses (Processes where .outputOf references the same .resourceInventoriedAs as self.inputOf references)
    * previous (EconomicEvent.inputOf, same as observedInputs)